elexwizz447/-Hospital-Power-System-Analysis-Automation-Internship-at-Nepal-Manipal-Teaching-Hospital-/README.md

 This repository showcases the first phase of my Electrical Engineering Internship at **Manipal Education and Medical Group – Nepal Manipal Teaching Hospital**, Pokhara.
 Under the expert guidance of **Er.
 Laxman Acharya**, I’ve been immersed in the hands-on analysis, monitoring, and automation of critical hospital power systems.

+Data analysis involving different domains,  PLC logics ,Dataset used to train model and Report produced are included in this repository.

  **Internship Start Date**: April 20, 2025
  **Supervisor**: Er.
 Laxman Acharya
  **Location**: Nepal Manipal Teaching Hospital, Pokhara